-A quarter mile from the town green is a cultural and history museum or restaurant and galleries in the Nelson-Crier House (a National Registerdesignated historic property currently under private ownership) and /4 mile from this is the Round Rock Community Foundation property (old Main Street ball fields), which should be designed as a combination of open space and uses for the Round Rock Community Foundation.
+A quarter mile from the town green is a cultural and history museum or restaurant and galleries in the Nelson-Crier House (a National Register-designated historic property currently under private ownership) and 1⁄4 mile from this is the Round Rock Community Foundation property (old Main Street ball fields), which should be designed as a combination of open space and uses for the Round Rock Community Foundation.
 The property should be comprehensively planned to effectively integrate these uses.

 Brushy Creek is re-programmed with an extended park and Heritage Trail, connecting to the larger Round Rock trail system and over the creek to a proposed 9 acre park.
 The Plan calls for saving existing mature trees along with other sustainable development strategies.
+The neighborhood north of it is redeveloped naturally over time with single-family and town house dwellings and adaptive-reused bungalows as offices.